smatechnologies/smautility-sql-scripts/README.md

 -S [[DB_SERVER_NAME]] -U [[SQLMaintUser]] -P [[SQLMaintPassword]] -d [[DatabaseName]] -h-1 -b
 ```

-Note: For Windows Authentication, the Batch user assigned to the job must be an Windows account DomainName\UserName and have SQL premissions for the Database.
+Note: For Windows Authentication, the Batch user assigned to the job must be an Windows account DomainName\UserName and have SQL permissions for the Database.

 **Note:** The Runner will be slightly different depending on whether OpCon is running on Windows or Docker/Linux.
 If it is run on Windows it will look like this: